206: HEADLESS AFTER SPRING BREAK IN WASHINGTON

 When my companions had finished dinner, they decided the three of us would head back into D.C. and visit the Capitol at night.
 But first, before I went anywhere, I needed some immediate medical attention.
 The tape around my neck no longer held my head in place and I looked like a circus side-show freak.
 Even though we were leaving Washington in the morning, we still had two full days of sightseeing left on the trip and I was expected to pose for dozens of photos.
 I surely didn’t want to do that without a head!

-“Doctor Tom” grabbed the tube of Gorilla Glue from the Mobile Bobble Head Repair Kit and he applied a drop of glue to my exposed neck.
+“Doctor Tom” grabbed the tube of Gorilla Glue from the Mobile Bobble Head Repair Kit, and he applied a drop of glue to my exposed neck.
 Then he pushed my head into position and held it there for roughly five minutes.
 It worked; although my head didn’t bobble because the spring was still broken.
 Thankfully, my resin melon was once again secured to my body, but I didn’t know for how long.
 It seems as though Gorilla Glue, or Super Glue, doesn’t always work as advertised on TV.
 As a matter of fact, people’s fingers seem to stick together better than the broken pieces.

 At 7:50pm, we boarded the Jeep and headed for the United States Capitol.
 Traffic was lighter than it was earlier in the afternoon and parking on Capitol Hill, at least on 3rd Street SW, was a non-issue.
 Once parked, it was a fairly long hike for Tom and Bob to get around the Capitol Reflecting Pool and to the north side of the building.
 And wouldn’t you know it – seconds after my photographer had pulled me out of the camera case for my first posed photo near the Capitol, my head fell off and landed in the soft grass.
 Thankfully, Tom had stepped off the sidewalk a short distance as he aligned the Capitol’s massive dome with an opening in the trees.
 Had my resin head bounced off the sidewalk instead of landing gently in the lawn, my life, for all intents and purposes, would have come to a screeching halt.